-In this guide, we’ll examine the role of dependencies in Gantt charts and how to understand them.
-We’ll also see some of the ways monday.com simplifies dependency management for you.
+In this guide, we’ll examine the role of dependencies in Gantt charts and how to manage them.
+We’ll also see some of the ways monday.com simplifies dependency management for you with a custom Gantt View.
 But first, let’s lay down some important project dependency definitions.

 What are project dependencies?

 In the simplest terms, dependencies describe the relationships between tasks and activities within a project.

 Imagine for a second that you’re making a peanut butter sandwich.
 It doesn’t matter if you have the peanut butter and a knife, if you don’t have the bread to spread it on.
 In fact, every task you encounter, whether in your personal life or the workplace, has a dependency.
 Now, let’s put that same principal to work in terms of projects.

 Dependencies are present in almost every aspect of project management.
 For example, a stakeholder must approve the output of a project task before the team can work on the next task.

 In project management theory, this primary chain of dependent tasks is known as the critical path.